mikewest/fallow/data/articles/2006/06/working-with-subversion-file-properties.markdown

 ArticleID:  16
 Published:  1149526620
 Modified:   1151479801
-Title:      Working with Subversion File Properties
+Title:      "Working with Subversion File Properties"
-Slug:       working-with-subversion-file-properties
+Slug:       "working-with-subversion-file-properties"
-OneLine:    Subversion has a very powerful system for associating metadata with the files you have under version control.
-This article describes how to automate the process of adding properties to the files you put under version control using `auto-props`.
+OneLine:    "Subversion has a very powerful system for associating metadata with the files you have under version control.
+This article describes how to automate the process of adding properties to the files you put under version control using `auto-props`."
 Tags:
     - HOWTO
     - Subversion